Ellen Dorrit Petersen, in background, and Renate Reinsve star in...

 Foreign films, an American drama and a documentary on a lesser-known songwriter won some of the top awards at this year’s Hamptons International Film Festival.

-The 32nd edition of the festival wrapped up Monday night after an expanded, 11-day run at venues around the East End.
+The 32nd edition of the festival wrapped up Monday night after an expanded 11-day run at venues around the East End.
 The awards were announced Tuesday.

 “Armand,” the story of an actress (Renate Reinsve, “The Worst Person in the World”) whose 6-year-old son is accused of sexual abuse, won the jury award for best narrative feature.
 The debut feature from writer-director Halfdan Ullmann Tøndel, “Armand” won the Camera d’Or at the Cannes Film Festival in May and is Norway’s official entry to the Oscars.
-The jury award for best documentary went to “Viktor,” which focuses on a young deaf man in Kharkiv seeking purpose during the early days of Russia’s invasion of Ukraine.
+The jury award for best documentary went to “Viktor,” which focuses on a young deaf man in Kharkiv seeking purpose during the early days of Russia’s war on Ukraine.

 “Bob Trevino Likes It,” an American comedy-drama from writer-director Tracie Laymon, took home the audience award for best narrative feature.
 Inspired by Laymon’s own story, the film follows Lily Trevino (Barbie Ferreira), who meets a lonely man (John Leguizamo) with the same name as her problematic father.
 The movie’s Hamptons win follows its grand jury and audience awards at the SXSW film festival in March.